Edward Baldwin, 4th Earl Baldwin of Bewdley: Career

 Before entering Trinity College, Baldwin served from 1956 until 1958 as a second lieutenant in the Intelligence Corps.
 Between 1970 and 1987, he served in a variety of education positions, initially as a school teacher (teaching German and French) and latterly as Area Education Officer for Oxfordshire from 1980 to 1987.

-On the death of his father in 1976, Baldwin became a member of the House of Lords and was one of the ninety elected hereditary peers who remained after the passing of the House of Lords Act 1999.
+In 1977, Baldwin became a member of the House of Lords and was one of the ninety elected hereditary peers who remained after the passing of the House of Lords Act 1999.
 From 1990 to 1998, he was Chairman of the British Acupuncture Accreditation Board.

 While in the House of Lords, he was Joint Chairman of Parliamentary Group for Alternative and Complementary Medicine from 1992 to 2002.
 Baldwin was also a member of the Select Committee of Inquiry into Complementary and Alternative Medicine in 2000.
 From 2005 to 2010, he was Joint Chairman of the All Party Parliamentary Group Against Fluoridation.
 In addition, Baldwin was Secretary of the Associate Parliamentary Food and Health Forum.

 Baldwin sat as a crossbencher until retiring under the House of Lords Reform Act 2014 in May 2018.

 Baldwin spent much time trying to clear the name of his grandfather, Stanley Baldwin, whose character, motivation and actions as prime minister were questioned after the outbreak of World War II.
 He was particularly unhappy with the film The King's Speech due to its factual distortions and portrayal of his grandfather as a dithering fool who misunderstood Hitler's intentions.